Safety & Guardrails

 return GuardrailResult(passed=True)

-Both check_input and check_output must be async methods that return a GuardrailResult.
+Both check_input and check_output must be async and return a GuardrailResult.

 What's Next